-Why do you need to get a flu shot every year? - Melvin Sanicas
+How often should you get a flu shot? - Melvin Sanicas

 - TEDEd Animation

 Influenza is not the same as the common cold.
 Although infection with the flu will have symptoms similar to the common cold, influenza is way more dangerous than the common cold.
 With the flu, you experience a higher fever, muscle aches, fatigue, and you may even experience chills, sweats, vomiting or diarrhea.

 When an infected person coughs or sneezes, the flu virus is present in the millions of tiny droplets out of the nose and mouth.
 Anyone who breathes in the droplets can get infected with the flu, including healthy people, and complications related to the flu can happen at any age.
 Those at a high risk of developing complications include pregnant women, the very young (less than 2 years old), older adults (over 65 years of age), and people with chronic medical conditions such as diabetes, heart problems, asthma, chronic obstructive pulmonary diseases, cancer, HIV, and other conditions that impair or weaken the immune system.

 Complications of flu are often seen in high-risk groups.
 The flu may cause bronchitis (inflammation of the bronchi), pneumonia (lung infection), ear infections, myocarditis (inflammation of the heart), encephalitis (inflammation of the brain) or myositis (inflammation of the muscles), and multi-organ failure.
 Although it is challenging to determine the exact number of deaths from the flu, the World Health Organization (WHO) estimates that influenza epidemics result in about 3 to 5 million cases of severe illness, and about 250,000 to 500,000 deaths.
 This is most probably a very conservative estimate because deaths due to pneumonia, stroke or heart attack that were triggered by a flu infection are not recorded as flu deaths.